SitwalaM/time-series-sales-analytics/README.md

 # Introduction

 The project demonstrates basic time-series predictions and implementation of a dashboard using Tableau.
 The project was part of the [The Africa Data Science Intensive (DSI) program](http://dsi-program.com/).
-Softare used for this project;
+Softare used for this project:
 * MySQL
 * Python
 * Tableau